Condor2026/keltic_kraken/README.md

 | **Trend** | Goes up/down visually |
 | **Utility** | Detect seasonal patterns |

-**Questions it answers:**
-- Is crime increasing or decreasing?
-- Are there peaks in specific months?
-- How does this year compare to the previous one?

 ### 📊 Chart 4: Top Sources (Horizontal bars)

 | Element | Description |